Cygnus NG-23: Mission

 The Pressurized Cargo Module (PCM) was manufactured by Thales Alenia Space in Turin, Italy and assembly of the service module for the NG-23 spacecraft took place at Northrop Grumman's facility in Dulles, Virginia.
 The service module was integrated with the pressurized cargo module at the Space Systems Processing Facility at the Kennedy Space Center.

 The flight marks the first launch of the Cygnus XL configuration, designed to increase cargo capacity and volume for future Commercial Resupply Services (CRS) missions.
 NASA and Northrop Grumman conducted additional certification work to assess the thermal and life-support impacts of the larger design, as well as to evaluate how the Canadarm2 could best accommodate the heavier and longer vehicle.

 NG-23 lifted off on September 14, 2025, at 22:11:49 UTC (6:11:49 pm EDT) aboard a Falcon 9 Block 5 rocket from Space Launch Complex 40 at the Cape Canaveral Space Force Station.
 After reaching orbit, the Cygnus XL spacecraft began its planned engine burns to rendezvous with the International Space Station, but two burns shut down early due to a conservative software safeguard.
 NASA postponed the September 17 docking while engineers worked on an alternate plan, keeping Cygnus at a safe distance.
 On September 18, astronaut Jonny Kim, with help from Zena Cardman, captured the spacecraft using Canadarm2 at 11:24 UTC.
 Ground teams at Northrop Grumman's control center in Dulles and NASA's Johnson Space Center in Houston, Texas completed berthing a few hours later.

-NG-23 is planned to remain at the station for 200 days, until March 2026.
-However, the spacecraft will need to be unberthed in mid-November 2025 and held on Canadarm2 away from the docking port, as its position would otherwise interfere with the approach corridor for Soyuz MS-28 at the Rassvet nadir docking port.
-If this maneuver cannot be carried out, NG-23 would be required to depart in November.
+The spacecraft was unberthed on 24 November 2025 and held on Canadarm2 away from the docking port, as its position would otherwise interfere with the approach corridor for Soyuz MS-28 at the Rassvet nadir docking port.
+If this maneuver was not possible to be carried out, NG-23 would have been required to depart in November.

+Following the reberthing of NG-23 to Unity module on 1 December 2025, for the first time, all eight International Space Station docking ports were occupied.
+The space station currently hosts: SpaceX Dragon 2s (Crew-11 and CRS-33), Northrop Grumman's Cygnus XL (NG-23), JAXA’s HTV-X1, Roscosmos' Soyuz MS (MS-27 and MS-28), Progress MS (MS-31 and MS-32) spacecraft.
+NG-23 remained at the station until March 12, 2026.

 The Cygnus XL is equipped with "Extend the Lab" capabilities, allowing experiments to be conducted within the spacecraft by delivering power to the experiments, enabling science to take place without unloading them.
 Cygnus is also capable of performing ISS reboosts if requested by NASA.
 After unberthing, but before its controlled destructive reentry, the Cygnus XL will conduct a secondary mission to test the PALOMINO electrospray thruster subsystem developed by Revolution Space.